SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/code-quality/intellisense.md

 ---
+title: crmscript_intellisense
-title: CRMScript intellisense
+description: CRMScript intellisense
-uid: crmscript_intellisense
-SortOrder: 30
+author:
+so.date:
+keywords:
+so.topic: concept
 ---

+# CRMScript intellisense

 *Intellisense* is a code completion tool.
 Think of it as an embedded API reference.